 Within This Page

 The basic components of the physical security measures to address an explosive threat considers the establishment of a protected perimeter, the prevention of progressive collapse, the design of a debris mitigating façade, the isolation of internal explosive threats that may evade detection through the screening stations or may enter the public spaces prior to screening and the protection of the emergency evacuation, rescue and recovery systems.
-Other than establishing a protected perimeter, these protective measures are generally achieved through principles of structural dynamics, nonlinear material response, and ductile detailing.
+Other than establishing a protected perimeter, these protective measures are generally achieved through principles of structural dynamics, nonlinear material response, ductile detailing, and space planning.
 Operational security and life safety measures should be considered together with the physical security measures to develop a comprehensive building security design.

 Interagency Security Committee (ISC)